 In Windows 10, Family Safety is changed to Parental Controls and is part of the Windows Defender Security Center.

-Within Family Safety or Parental Controls, users can enable, modify or disable various options, like blocking the accessibility of web pages and programs, and setting time limits for computer use.
+Within Family Safety or Parental Controls, users can enable, modify, or disable various options, like blocking web pages and programs and setting time limits for computer use.